kkoomen/pointless/README.md

 ❗️ Currently, this app can only be build locally.
 Anytime soon there will be public releases available with prebuild binaries for MacOS, Windows and Linux.

+📚 ✍️ Feel like contributing?
+Submit an issue with your ideas (or bugs) and we'll discuss it.

 # Features

 - [ ] Save as PNG